golemfactory/golem-architecture/standards/examples/turbogeth.md

 Compared to Standards v0.6.0, the sample includes a couple of extensions:

-### Perpetual Agreement
+### Quasi-Perpetual vs Perpetual Agreement

+The Agreement terms must be able to support Agreements enabling long-running services.
+This is governed by `golem.srv.comp.expiration` property, which indicates the demanded 'lifetime' of the Agreement.
+There are two approaches to enable long-term agreements:

+- (Tactical) Set `golem.srv.comp.expiration` far in the future (like 20 years :) ) to make sure Agreement does not expire until it is no longer required - this is already supported by Golem Standards v0.6.x.
-No `golem.srv.comp.expiration` property specified on the Demand side indicates no expected Agreement end date.
+- (Strategic) No `golem.srv.comp.expiration` property specified on the Demand side indicates no expected Agreement end date.

 ### "Eth" Application Namespace